Top 4 best-designed fashion websites: In-depth guide to inspire your brand

 Items strictly related to the main product are suggested under the description.
 Below the main content are two sections: “Get inspired by” (an Instagram gallery) and “Related products.”

-Related products make a complete gallery, with available color switches and “add to favorites or cart” buttons.
+Related products make a complete gallery, with available color swatches and “add to favorites or cart” buttons.
 This is a great method to help brands cross- and up-sell their products.

 Shopping cart and checkout